onflow/docs/docs/concepts/start-here.md

 ## FLOW Token

 The [FLOW](../building-on-flow/core-contracts/03-flow-token.md) token is the native currency for the Flow network.
 Developers and users can use FLOW to transact on the network.
 Developers can integrate FLOW directly into their apps for peer-to-peer payments, service charges, or consumer rewards.
 FLOW can be held, transferred, or transacted peer-to-peer.

+## Technical Background

+- The Flow [Technical Primer](https://www.onflow.org/primer) is a great place to start to understand how Flow works.
+- The [3 technical whitepapers](https://www.onflow.org/technical-paper) are covering the unique innovation behind the Flow blockchain network in-depth.

+## Tokenomics

+- To understand more about Flow's Token Economics, and the **FLOW token**, you can read the [Flow Token Economics](https://www.onflow.org/flow-token-economics) guide.
+- FLOW tokens are Flow's native Fungible Token.
+To learn more about how to work with them in your applications, go [here](../building-on-flow/core-contracts/03-flow-token.md)

+## More Concepts

+If you're a developer, looking to get a better understanding of working with Flow in your applications, use the 👈 left-hand navigation to explore the concepts pages.